 So, how does Farmforce sustainably walk the extra food’s first mile?

 - Poverty: Our food tech can forecast farmers’ yields and predict pest or disease outbreaks.
 This will let growers optimize their resources.
 To add to that, our data bank builds a financial history for each of the digitized farmers.
-Doing so, we facilitate their access to microloans, thus unlocking the future development of their farming activity.
-Ultimately, by digitizing farmers our smart tool boosts their production traceability.
-As a result, more companies will be willing to buy from them, thus triggering a rise in their income.
+By doing so, we facilitate their access to microloans, thus unlocking the future development of their farming activity.
+Ultimately, by digitizing farmers, our smart tool boosts their production traceability.
+As a result, more companies will be willing to buy from them, thus increasing their income.

-- Child labor: Our data lake connects farmers’ digital profiles with their family members.
+- Child Labour: Our data lake connects farmers’ digital profiles with their family members.
 On top of that, MNCs can perform Monitoring & Evaluation (M&E) surveys through our platform.
-Gathering valuable information (e.g., age, educational level) will help them diagnose any child labor symptoms in advance.
-In addition, the so-called community facilitators can access Farmforce data to identify any children engaged in child labor as part of their Child Labor Monitoring and Remediation Systems (CLMRS).
+Gathering valuable information (e.g., age, educational level) will help them diagnose any child labour symptoms in advance.
+In addition, the so-called community facilitators can access Farmforce data to identify any children engaged in child labour as part of their Child Labor Monitoring and Remediation Systems (CLMRS).

 - Deforestation: Our sustainable food supply chain management SaaS includes a polygon functionality.
 Field staff (e.g., section delegates) use this feature to generate farmers’ GPS-mapped plots.
-We’ll then give traders access to the shapefile so that they can upload it onto the Global Forest Watch (GFW) database.
-By overlapping farming fields with previously deforested areas, you’ll ascertain whether crop production is displacing forests.
+We’ll then give traders access to the shapefile to upload it onto the Global Forest Watch (GFW) database.
+By overlapping farming fields with previously deforested areas, you’ll ascertain whether crop production displaces forests.
 That’s essential to comply with new regulations enforcing the consumption of forest-friendly products only.

 It’s time for the agri-business community to focus on food’s first mile.
-Farmforce is ready to provide MNCs with food supply chain technology to catalyze their traceability and sustainability.
+Farmforce is ready to provide MNCs with food supply chain technology to catalyse their traceability and sustainability.